 There are so many artists on there with huge followings that have never once had a song on the radio and probably never will.
 They’ve garnered massive fan bases (real fan bases) with little to no help from the industry that is country radio.

 Think of Tyler Childers or even Kacey Musgraves.
 She’s built her whole career and become a massive star almost entirely without the help of radio, other than a few songs here and there.
 While they might play a song like “Rainbow” once a day, they’re certainly not pushing her the way they do Brett Young or Dan + Shay.
-Tyler Childers just secured a Gold record without an ounce of radio play, AND he sold out Red Rocks (back when touring was a thing).
+Tyler Childers just secured a Gold record without an ounce of radio play, AND he sold out Red Rocks.